+3. When is the sale legally binding?
 Parties are legally bound as soon as they execute the promissory sale and purchase agreement (or a binding letter of intent, which would be considered a promise to purchase and sell) and if all conditions precedent for closing are met, or as soon as the parties execute a private sale and purchase agreement.
 For the purchase and sale to be effective against third parties, the corresponding title transfer deed has to be recorded with the Public Registry of Property of the state where the real estate is located.
 Recordation is typically performed by the acting notary public.
+4. When is title transferred?
 Execution of the title transfer deed, whereby the final sale and purchase agreement (or some other form of agreement such as donation, contribution to a trust, etc.) is formalized before a notary public, is the event that marks the transfer of title from the seller to the buyer.
 However, parties can also agree to transfer the title upon payment of the price in full or upon fulfillment of other conditions.

-The buyer usually pays for the following costs, that typically range from 5%-7% of the transaction value:

-- Buyer's own legal costs - Due diligence costs - Environmental assessments, appraisals and real estate surveys - Registration fees - Appraisal fees - Title insurance fees - Real estate acquisition tax (typically from 2%-5% of the higher of (i) appraised value or (ii) transaction value) - Value-added tax on improvements existing on the land (currently 16%) - Notary public's fees (typically from 0.25%-1% of the transaction value) - Trustee's fees and costs (when acquiring through a trust)

-- Real estate agent's fees
+5. What are the costs usually shouldered by the parties?
+The buyer usually pays for the following costs, that typically range from 5%-7% of the transaction value: Buyer's own legal costs Due diligence costs Environmental assessments, appraisals and real estate surveys Registration fees Appraisal fees Title insurance fees Real estate acquisition tax (typically from 2%-5% of the higher of (i) appraised value or (ii) transaction value) Value-added tax on improvements existing on the land (currently 16%) Notary public's fees (typically from 0.25%-1% of the transaction value) Trustee's fees and costs (when acquiring through a trust) The seller usually pays for the following: Real estate agent's fees The seller's own legal costs Real property tax up to the closing date Income tax and single rate corporate tax on any profit made on the sale of the real estate Government fees for subdivision, regularization, etc., of the real property

+4. What are the usual lease terms?

+The terms that a lease agreement in Mexico would typically include are the following:

+- Description and features of leased premises (surface, address, available utilities and its capacities)

-- The seller's own legal costs
+- The term and renewal options

-- Real property tax up to the closing date

-- Income tax and single rate corporate tax on any profit made on the sale of the real estate
+- Intended use of the premises

+- Rent and applicable annual increases

+- Maintenance responsibilities and force majeure provisions

-- Government fees for subdivision, regularization, etc., of the real property
+- Modifications and alterations of the leased premises

-Mexican applicable law recognizes these forms of leases:

-- Civil
+- Insurance

-- Commercial
+- Taxes

+- Guaranties (corporate guarantee, letter of credit, bonds and/or security deposit)

-- Administrative
+- Assignment and subletting

+- Default provisions and penalties

-- Financial
+- Anti-money laundering provisions

-The civil leases may be determined by exclusion, meaning, when a lease is not commercial, administrative or financial.
-According to Mexican laws, commercial transactions are all the acquisitions, transfers and leases executed with the intent of commercial speculation.

-Commercial leasing of real estate is not recognized, even if there is intent to obtain profit, due to the lack of recognition from Mexican laws and the provisions of the Mexican Supreme Court, which holds that real estate leases are always of a civil nature.

-A lease is administrative if the leased premises belong to the Mexican federation, states or municipalities and is regulated by the applicable administrative law.

-Financial leases are regulated in the General Law of Auxiliary Credit Organizations and Auxiliary Activities of Credit.

-Most of the provisions governing lease agreements are included by statute in Mexican civil codes (each state has its own applicable civil code).

-However, the parties may freely discuss and determine other different terms to regulate the lease and all its legal consequences, and such provisions agreed by the parties will prevail if these are not specifically determined by each of the civil codes as a provision that should not be changed by the parties.

-Most state codes provide that a lease term will not exceed a certain term specific depending upon the types of use; generally 10 years for residential use and 20-50 years for commercial and industrial use, depending on the location of the premises.
-When the parties do not stipulate the term of the lease, the lease may be terminated generally upon two months' prior written notice from one party to the other if the property is urban; one year's notice is required if the property is in the countryside.

-In addition, the landlord and the tenant may freely agree in the lease agreement the extension options that they may deem mutually agreeable.

-Residential leases commonly have a term of one year, while commercial and office leases can range between two to five years (however, for larger retail anchor leases, there are usually longer terms).
-Industrial leases can go from five through 15 years.
-Extension options are feasible and standard.

-In most states, the relevant State Civil Code provides for maximum terms depending on the use of the leased property, i.e., a maximum of 10 years for residential leases, 15-40 years for commercial leases and 15-50 years for industrial leases.

-Lease contracts typically include provisions for delivering and surrendering the premises, yearly rent increases, maintenance and repair obligations, security deposits, labor liability, insurance and, most recently, language related to domain extinction, anti-money laundering, and compliance with environmental, social and governance obligations.
+To enter a lease, the landlord must either own the property subject matter for the lease or have written authorization from the owner to lease it.
+The Federal Civil Code provides that the rent of the lease may be for a sum of money or equivalent item that is certain and determined.

+A co-owner must not lease an undivided interest in a property without the consent of the other co-owners.
+In addition, a lease contract must be entered into in writing, and depending on the term of the same, sometimes should be formalized before a notary public and registered before the corresponding Public Registry of Property.
+Mexican lease contracts commonly include representations and warranties and requirements for estoppel certificates when dealing with institutional landlords.